-If you do not have the permission to perform this task, a message appears, stating the same.
-If that happens, request your administrator to provide the permission using Security.
+If you do not have the permission to perform this task, request your administrator to provide the permission using Security.

 You can modify an operation only if it is ready or not started.
 You can modify the sequence number of an operation only if the operation is not ready.
 And, the sequence number must be greater than or equal to the sequence number of the latest in-progress operation in the work order.